-AntikBar is an online poster gallery based in South West London, UK, specialising in original vintage posters and graphic design.
-Most of our stock is listed on this website; please contact us if you have a specific request as we provide a search on demand service and viewings by appointment.
+Our Address: 404 KING'S ROAD, LONDON SW10 0LJ.
+Telephone: 020 7352 9309.
+Spring 2017 Bank Holidays: The gallery will be closed on Monday 1 May and Monday 29 May.
+AntikBar specialises in original vintage posters and most of our stock is listed on this website.
+Please contact us if you have a specific request as we provide a search on demand service, or visit us at our gallery at 404 King's Road, London.
 We have put together an introduction to collecting original posters and a brief history of posters.
 Read more »

 Posters are a great way to add colour and an individually unique statement to any room both at work and at home.
 The variety of sizes, subjects and styles in poster design make them perfect as a gift and adaptable to any interior design, from contemporary to traditional.
 Original vintage posters are also highly collectible and are widely recognised as a sound art investment.
 As antique and vintage items, they are also eco-friendly.